woniu9524/langgraph/docs/docs/how-tos/streaming.md

       )
       ```

-      Let's invoke the graph with an AI message that includes a tool call:
+      let's invoke the graph with an AI message that includes a tool call:

       ```python
       inputs = {